353words/json/README.md

 Note there is no `Content-Length` header since the server does not know how much data is sent.
 One lines 07-25 you get the data in chunks.
 Each chunk is prefixed by the chunk size and then the chunk data.
-On line 25 the server signals there's no more data by send `0` size.
+On line 25 the server signals there's no more data by sending `0` size.

 ### Receiving Streaming JSON

-On the receiving side, the json `Decoder` can handler multiple JSON objects.
+On the receiving side, the json `Decoder` can handle multiple JSON objects.

 **Listing 18: Consuming Streamed JSON**